mattbishop/sql-jsonpath-js/README.md

 While many JSONPath libraries perform similar search tasks, they often include variations on the JSONPath expression language that make them incompatible with each other.
 SQL/JSONPath has a published specification, and multiple implementations in database products.
 An application can adopt SQL/JSONPath and gain the stability privided by a long-term standard.

-### Expressions
+#### Statements

-SQL/JSONPath expressions can match any form of JSON, including scalars, arrays and objects.
-The top level of a JSON structure starts with `$` and expressions progress their way down object properties and across arrays to reference fields and apply filtering query expressions.
+SQL/JSONPath statements can match any form of JSON, including scalars, arrays and objects.
+The top level of a JSON structure starts with `$` and navigate their way down object properties and across arrays to reference fields and apply filtering predicates.

-Expressions have three sections; the mode, the navigation statement and a filter expression.
+Statements have three sections; the mode, the navigation expression and filter predicates.
 The mode and filter sections are optional.

-#### `<mode?> <navigation> ? <filter?>`
+#### `<mode?> <expression> ? <filter?>...`

-Here is an example expression:
+Here is an example statement:

 `strict $.store.book[*].author ? (@ == "Evelyn Waugh" || @ == "Herman Mellville")`

 #### Mode

-Expressions can be evaluated in two modes: `strict` and `lax`, the default mode if omitted.
+Statements can be evaluated in two modes: `strict` and `lax`, the default mode if omitted.
 The two modes have different behaviors for navigating to data properties.

 1. **Missing properties:** Strict mode expects the navigation statement to reference existing properties and will throw an error if they are not present in the data.
 Lax mode will ignore missing properties and treat the situation as an unmatched path.
 2. **Arrays:** If an operation expects an array, but the data value is not an array, lax mode treats the value as a single-element array.
 Conversely if the operation does not expect an array, but encounters an array, each array value will be tested.
 In strict mode, either of these conditions results in an error.

-#### Navigation
+#### Expressions

-Navigation can utilize dot notation, such as `$.store.book[0]`

-Navigation can also use bracket notation, such as `$["store"]["book"][0]`
+Expressions can utilize dot notation, such as `$.store.book[0]`.
+They can also use bracket notation, such as `$["store"]["book"][0]`.
 Bracket notation must use double quotes instead of single quotes.

 | Navigation Operator | Description                                                                                                                                      |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|